horga83/shellChatGPT/README.md

 a little more polised than the other shells AFAIK, specially with interactive features.

+Ksh truncates input at 80 chars when re-editing a prompt.
+A workaround with this script is to press the up-arrow key once to edit the full prompt.

+Ksh will mangle multibyte characters when re-editing input.
+A workaround is to move the cursor and press the up-arrow key once to unmangle the input text.

 Zsh cannot read a history file unless started in interactive mode, so only commands of the running session are available for retrieval in new prompts (with the up-arrow key).